vedantparmar12/dqp-qoura/README.md

 # dqp-qoura
-nlp problem end to end with deployment on heroku and render
+nlp problem solution of duplicate question pair of quora end to end with deployment on heroku and render